AmeliaBeep/hackathon-games-website/README.md

 - **Homepage / Feed**
   Each post shows:
   - Username
-  - Title
+  - Caption
+  - Date and Time since posted
   - Image (scaled responsively to fit the feed)
   - Text content
   - Reactions
   - Datestamp
+  - Edit and Delete buttons for a post author

 - **Navigation Bar**
   Provides quick access to:
   - Home
-  - Login
+  - Create Post for signed in users
-  - Sign Up
+  - Login, Logout and Sign Up as appropriate

 - **Authentication Pages**
   Custom templates for login and signup, styled with Bootstrap.